-In connection with the Merger, on May 8, 2019, Histogenics entered into an asset purchase agreement (the "Asset Purchase Agreement") with Medavate Corp. ("Medavate"), pursuant to which Histogenics agreed to sell substantially all of its assets relating to its NeoCart® program for \$6.5 million.
+In connection with the Merger, on May 8, 2019, Histogenics entered into an asset purchase agreement (the "Asset Purchase Agreement") with Medavate Corp., pursuant to which Histogenics agreed to sell substantially all of its assets relating to its NeoCart® program for \$6.5 million.
 The parties subsequently amended the Asset Purchase Agreement to increase the purchase price to \$7.0 million with the purchase price increasing 10% per month (or any portion thereof) starting October 31, 2019 if the closing date of the Asset Purchase Agreement did not occur prior to October 31, 2019.
 The Company may terminate the Asset Purchase Agreement at any time without recourse.
-The Asset Purchase Agreement closing date did not occur as of June 30, 2020 and the Company has not terminated the Asset Purchase Agreement as of June 30, 2020.
+The Asset Purchase Agreement closing date did not occur as of September 30, 2020 and the Company has not terminated the Asset Purchase Agreement as of September 30, 2020.

-The NeoCart® asset qualified as held for sale as of the date of the reverse asset acquisition and is carried at its original fair value less cost to sell on the condensed consolidated balance sheets as of June 30, 2020 and December 31, 2019.
-The NeoCart® asset held for sale was valued at the acquisition date based on a quoted price of \$7.0 million, which is an observable Level 2 fair value input.
-Any subsequent increases in fair value, if applicable, are not recognized beyond the initial value at the time the asset was classified as held for sale.
+The NeoCart® asset was held for sale as of December 31, 2019.
+The NeoCart® asset qualified as held for sale as of the date of the reverse asset acquisition and was carried at its original fair value less cost to sell valued at the acquisition date based on a quoted price of \$7.0 million, which was an observable Level 2 fair value input.
+The NeoCart® asset did not qualify as held for sale as of September 30, 2020.
+See Note 2 for additional information.